BSc (Hons) Psychology, The University of Birmingham.

 MSc Social Psychology, London School of Economics and Political Science.

 PhD in Psychology, The University of Birmingham.

 I specialise in HIV prevention research with gay and bisexual men.
 I'm a social scientist by training, and have worked at the Centre for Social Research in Health since 2003.
 Over the last 10 years I have investigated the impact of new forms of HIV prevention, particularly pre-exposure prophylaxis and treatment as prevention, on community norms, attitudes and practices.
-I am currently working with colleagues to assess the impact of COVID-19 on the communities with whom we work.
+I have also been working with colleagues to assess the impact of COVID-19 on the communities with whom we work.

 I lead the Gay Community Periodic Surveys, the main part of Australia's behavioural surveillance system for HIV, supported by federal and state/territory health funding and NHMRC Partnership Project funding (2021-26).
 I also lead a long term study of the social aspects of biomedical HIV prevention for gay and bisexual men (the PrEPARE project).
 I am a chief investigator on a range of other projects, including: